-Grand Junction is Colorado’s Wine Country: Just a few hours west of Denver, Grand Junction provides visitors a truly unique Colorado escape within the Grand Valley.
-With access to 22 wineries, 3,000 square miles of state and federally protected public lands, outstanding outdoor activities including biking, hiking and fishing, some of the best golf in the state, unique shopping and dining experiences, arts and culture, and so much more.
+Grand Junction is a dramatically different side of Colorado : Just a few hours west of Denver, Grand Junction provides visitors a truly unique Colorado escape within the Grand Valley.
+With access to 3,000 square miles of state and federally protected public lands, outstanding outdoor activities including biking, hiking and fishing, some of the best golf in the state, unique shopping and dining experiences, arts and culture, and so much more.
 Here are just 10 ways to explore Grand Junction:

-1. Celebrate at the Colorado National Monument.
-The National Park Service successfully celebrated its Centennial in 2016.
-Start by exploring the Colorado National Monument, touted by Outside Magazine and USA Today as one of the top 10 best places for solitude in the US.
+1. Explore the Colorado National Monument at Sunrise.
+As the weather cools, there is no better time to take in the beauty of these red rock canyons.
+Touted by Outside Magazine and USA Today as one of the top 10 best places for solitude in the US.

 4. FOUR!
 Actually, there are five beautifully designed public golf courses.
 Highlights include elevated tees with a red rock backdrop of the Colorado National Monument.

 Idea: Don’t miss the #1 public golf course in Colorado as ranked by golf digest, The Golf Club at Redlands Mesa.

 5. Get Serious About Mountain Biking.
 Is Grand Junction the Best Biking Town in America?
 You be the judge...

 Idea: Mountain biking does not have to be hard-core, check out the newly expanded Three Sisters Park. *Careful* -the adjacent Lunch Loops trail system is for advanced riders only.
 The kiddos would also like the easiest and most family-friendly trails in the valley: Rustler's Loop (at Kokopelli Loops), Kessel Run (at 18 Road), or Prime Cut (Bookcliffs).